Ischi94/statistical-rethinking/chapter4.md

 ## Question 4M4

 **A sample of students is measured for height each year for 3 years.
 After the third year, you want to fit a linear regression predicting height using year as a predictor.
 Write down the mathematical model definition for this regression, using any variable names and priors you choose.
-Be prepared to defend you choice of priors.**
+Be prepared to defend your choice of priors.**

 We can use a simple linear regression approach for this.
 First the likelihood, assuming that height is normally distributed: